hickst16/tysons-random-musings/_posts/SpringBreak-Things.markdown

 * I trekked from Reagan International Airport to Dulles because my flight at DCA got cancelled
 * I slept, slept, slept (which is something I desprerately needed as I do not sleep well when I'm on the East Coast)
 * I saw *A Wrinkle in Time* (which unfortunately was a major disappointment.
 My biggest problems with it were the pacing, the tone, and the development of the characters)
+* I bought my tickets to see *Avengers: Infinity War*, which I'm extremely excited about.
+A big fan of superhero films and Marvel films in particular

 Honestly, that's pretty much it.
 I really didn't do too too much this break, which was done by choice since I decided to go home.
 If I had gone somewhere else for a more active vacation then I would have done more, but I intentionally chose to go home to enjoy my time in California and to relax.